 Celebrate!
+And sleep!
 After that, I have several potential ideas:

 - Work on Manic Miners forever

 - Open source the project and leave it to the community

-- Work on a full Rock Raiders sequel and launch on Steam
+- Work on an independent Rock Raiders sequel and launch on Steam

 - Work on a unique Lego game from a new franchise such as Adventurers, Aquazone or Blacktron/Vintage space.